-Headshot Photography examples from Daniel Turbert Photography Headshot photography is not just for actors and…
+Headshot Photography examples from Daniel Turbert Photography Who Can Benefit From Professional Headshots?
+Headshot photography…

 One of the most important thing you need to pay attention to during a headshot session is posture.
 Hold your back straight and keep your shoulders down and back.
 Since these photos are professional ones, you don’t want to look like you’re slumped forward or stiff and rigid.

 Most people hold their tension in their shoulders, which means they’ll creep up by the ears, so stay mindful of them.
 Tension in your body will translate to tension in your face, and that’s the last thing you’ll want captured.

 Even if taking photos doesn’t feel natural, you should try to look as natural as possible.
 Plus proper posture will help you look professional.

 Lifting your chin too high will make it so you look down at the camera—as well as give a great view up your nostrils.
 Your face will also look small, while your neck will be on prominent display.

 Drop your chip down and you’ll have a double chin.

 Keep your chin in a neutral position, not too high, and not too low.
 Have your photographer guide you as well.